2bndy5/CirquePinnacle/docs/api.rst

    .. cpp:function:: int16_t getMeasureAdc()

-      A non-blocking function (meant ot be used in conjunction with :cpp:func:`startMeasureAdc()`) to retreive the result of ADC measurements based on parameters passed to :cpp:func:`startMeasureAdc()`.
+      A non-blocking function (meant to be used in conjunction with :cpp:func:`startMeasureAdc()`) to retreive the result of ADC measurements based on parameters passed to :cpp:func:`startMeasureAdc()`.
 Be sure that the `DataMode`_ attribute is set to :cpp:var:`PINNACLE_ANYMEAS` and :cpp:func:`available()` returns ``true`` before